-Our school was awarded the Sustainable Schools Award at the Scottish National Education Awards in June 2011 in recognition of our whole school approaches to sustainable development.
-This year, in recognition of the opening of our new campus, we will be refreshing our Eco Schools work an working towards our fifth ECO flag.
+Co-Schools Our school was awarded the Sustainable Schools Award at the Scottish National Education Awards in June 2011 in recognition of our whole school approaches to sustainable development.
+This year, in recognition of the opening of our new campus, we will be refreshing our Eco Schools work and working towards our fifth ECO flag.